helgoboss/helgobox/doc/user-guide.md

   (not saved together with your REAPER project).

 With *Conditional activation* you can do the same (and more) within just one ReaLearn instance.
-A fixed assumption here is that each bank (parameter) consists of 100 programs.
+A fixed assumption here is that each bank (parameter) consists of 100 banks.
 If this is too limiting for you, please use the EEL activation mode instead.

 ##### When EEL result > 0